Intelligent Design — Intro

 This page originally contained an article called "Why I Disbelieve Evolution".
 That article, and its related sub-articles, have stagnated, and no longer accurately reflect my current position.
 (If you want to read those articles, they are archived here.)
 I am now leaning towards the idea of design by an engineering team; i.e. multiple designers.

 Phillip Johnson's book Darwin On Trial has spawned a movement which is now called Intelligent Design, or ID for short.
-What follows is a summary of ID (as I interpret it), and a short list of recommended reading for those who are just discovering it.
+What follows is a summary of ID (as I interpret it), and a selected reading list for those who are just discovering it.

 ID asserts that: